lvgl/lv_port_linux/boards/f-and-s_picocoremx93/README.md

    ends to enter the U-Boot prompt.
 4. At the `u-boot=>` prompt, enter the command `ums 0 mmc 0`.
 5. Find the block device exported by the board on your PC (likely staring with `/dev/sd*`).
-It will likely show two existing partitions: "boot" and "root.
+It will likely show two existing partitions: "boot" and "root".
 Unmount both so that the block device has no mounted partitions.
 6. Use Etcher or any other method like `dd` (which can take longer) to write the built Yocto image to the exposed block device.
 The image is located at